Open a business in Koh Samui: the legal framework every foreign investor must understand before starting a business

 Benefits and limitations of BOI promotion

-BOI promotion may grant significant advantages, including the possibility of 100% foreign ownership, corporate income tax exemptions or reductions, import duty exemptions, and simplified visa and work permit procedures.
-However, BOI-promoted companies remain subject to strict reporting, monitoring, and compliance obligations, and any failure to comply may result in the suspension or withdrawal of the granted incentives.
+BOI promotion may offer significant advantages, including the possibility of 100% foreign ownership, corporate income tax exemptions or reductions, import duty exemptions, and simplified visa and work permit procedures.
+However, BOI-promoted companies must adhere to strict reporting, monitoring, and compliance obligations.
+Failure to comply may lead to the suspension or withdrawal of the granted incentives.

 Tax and accounting obligations when running a business in Koh Samui

 All companies operating in Koh Samui are subject to the Thai Revenue Code, including corporate income tax, Value Added Tax (VAT), withholding tax, and social security contributions.
-Businesses with foreign directors or shareholders are frequently subject to heightened scrutiny by the Revenue Department, and improper tax structuring often leads to audits, reassessments, and financial penalties.
+Businesses with foreign directors or shareholders often face heightened scrutiny by the Revenue Department, and improper tax structuring can lead to audits, reassessments, and financial penalties.

 Main legal and financial risks when running a business in Koh Samui

-Key risks include criminal liability arising from nominee arrangements, the loss or invalidation of business licenses, the nullity or unenforceability of contracts, personal liability of directors, tax reassessments and financial penalties, as well as immigration sanctions.
-These risks are significantly amplified in Koh Samui due to increased enforcement activity and close coordination between regulatory authorities.
+Key risks include criminal liability from nominee arrangements, loss of business licenses, and unenforceable contracts.
+Directors may face personal liability.
+Tax reassessments, financial penalties, and immigration sanctions are also risks.
+These risks are heightened in Koh Samui due to increased enforcement and coordination between regulatory authorities.

 Why professional legal support is essential

-Opening a business in Koh Samui requires integrated legal planning rather than a series of isolated administrative steps.
-Each legal layer—corporate structuring, foreign ownership rules, licensing, immigration status, and tax compliance—must be aligned from the outset to ensure the validity of the entire operation.
+Opening a business in Koh Samui requires integrated legal planning, not isolated administrative steps.
+Corporate structuring, foreign ownership rules, licensing, immigration status, and tax compliance must align from the start to ensure the validity of the operation.

-Professional legal support secures a lawful ownership and control structure, ensures full regulatory and licensing compliance, aligns visa and work permit arrangements with actual business activities, and guarantees consistency in tax and accounting obligations.
-Most importantly, it provides long-term operational security by reducing exposure to enforcement actions, forced restructurings, and personal liability risks for investors and directors.
+Professional legal support ensures lawful ownership and control, full regulatory and licensing compliance, and alignment of visa and work permits with actual business activities.
+It also guarantees consistency in tax and accounting obligations.
+Most importantly, it provides long-term security by reducing exposure to enforcement actions, forced restructurings, and personal liability risks for investors and directors.

 Conclusion

-Koh Samui offers real opportunities for foreign investors, but it is also one of the most strictly enforced business environments in Thailand.
-Company registration alone is never sufficient.
-A lawful business in Koh Samui requires full alignment between corporate structure, foreign ownership rules, licensing, visas and work permits, and tax compliance.
+Koh Samui offers real opportunities for foreign investors, but it is one of the most strictly enforced business environments in Thailand.
+Company registration alone is insufficient.
+A lawful business in Koh Samui requires full alignment between corporate structure, foreign ownership rules, licensing, visas, work permits, and tax compliance.

-Successful projects are those structured correctly from the outset.
-Proper legal planning protects both the business and the investor and ensures long-term operational stability.
+Successful projects are those structured correctly from the start.
+Proper legal planning protects the business and investor, ensuring long-term operational stability.

 Before investing or relocating, obtain professional legal guidance.
 Benoit & Partners assists foreign investors in structuring, licensing, immigration, and compliance for business Koh Samui projects.
-Book a confidential legal consultation and secure your business on solid legal foundations.
+Book a confidential legal consultation with our lawyers and secure your business on solid legal foundations.

 Only in limited cases.
 Full foreign ownership is possible if the activity is not restricted under the Foreign Business Act, a Foreign Business License is granted, or the company benefits from a BOI promotion.
 Otherwise, majority Thai ownership is required.